-Types of Services Funded (Fiscal Year 2015-16)
+Types of Services Funded (Fiscal Year 2016-17)

-For the 2015-16 school year, Borrego Springs Unified School District spent an average of \$15,107 to educate each student (based on 2015-16 audited financial statements).
+For the 2016-17 school year, Borrego Springs Unified School District spent an average of \$16,251 to educate each student.
 These expenditures cover the entirety of the educational program at BSUSD, from transportation to classroom supplies.

 Borrego Springs Unified School District receives additional state and federal funding for special programs.
 Many categorical programs were completely eliminated in 2013-14 due to the formation of the Local Control Funding Formula.
-For the 2015-16 school year, the district received approximately \$4,653 per student in federal and state aid for the following categorical and support programs:
+For the 2016-17 school year, the district received approximately \$5,143 per student in federal and state aid for the following categorical and support programs: